wlgjs678/wlgjs678/README.md

 - What I like:

-I like spending time with friends and family, watching movies/dramas, playing video games, ATV off-roading, legos, etc.
+I like spending time with friends and family, ATV riding, Kayaking, watching movies/dramas, playing video games, legos, and many more!

 <!---
 wlgjs678/wlgjs678 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.